 From the lunar landscapes of Milos to the incredible archeology of Athens – here are all the best things to do in Greece!

-I will help you plan your ideal Greece vacation by exploring the country’s popular destinations, attractions, and hidden gems.
+We will help you plan your ideal Greece vacation by exploring the country’s popular destinations, attractions, and hidden gems.
 One day, you can traverse the sandy beaches of the west coast and then explore the archeological sites on the Dodecanese Islands.
-I’ve covered everything most travelers love to do in Greece, so there are plenty of fun activities for everyone.
+We’ve covered everything most travelers love to do when they visit Greece so there are plenty of fun activities for everyone.

-• Must-see: Acropolis of Athens, Ruins of Delphi, Milos, Santorini, Shipwreck Beach, Heraklion Archaeological Museum, Panathenaic Stadium, Olympia.
+- Must-see: Acropolis of Athens, Ruins of Delphi, Milos, Santorini, Heraklion Museum, Panathenaic Stadium, Olympia.

 Best Things to Do in Greece

 A great thing about Greece is that anyone can have a good time there.
-It doesn’t matter if you’re into hiking, cycling, walking around cities, or just lounging on the beach – the country offers plenty of choices for fun and exciting adventures.
+It doesn’t matter if you’re into hiking, cycling, walking around cities, or just lounging on the beach – the country offers plenty of choices for fun and exciting adventures that attract both Greek tourists and foreign visitors.
 And in most cases, you don’t even have to go to different destinations to try other things.

 Mount Olympus is the highest mountain in Greece and the home of the Greek gods in Greek Mythology.
 Mytikas is the tallest summit, rising to a height of 2,917 meters.
 If you’re feeling adventurous, you can try to hike to the top of this mythical summit for uninterrupted views of Greek landscapes.